past5/past5.github.io/about.md

 #### Actually
 My full name is **Vsevolod Geraskin**, where the first name comes from old Russian meaning _the owner of everything_.
 While my parents had big plans for me, I can never take a phrase _live up to my name_ quite seriously.
 Simply call me **Sev**, which doesn't break your tongue and spares me from having Tsarist ambitions.
+If you would like to connect, I am also on [LinkedIn](https://ca.linkedin.com/in/past5).

 #### A bit about myself
 Born in USSR, but left Russia as a kid coming to Vancouver with my parents and sister in 1994.
 Consider myself a Canadian first and foremost, but still feel affection for